berlam/github-bucket/README.md

 ## Quickstart ##

-Your AWS services should use the same region!
+Your Amazon Web Services should use the same region!
 Take also a look at [Dynamic GitHub Actions with AWS Lambda](https://aws.amazon.com/de/blogs/compute/dynamic-github-actions-with-aws-lambda/) to get started with the Lambda deployment options.

 ![Architecture](/doc/architecture.png)